geoscixyz/gpg/content/electromagnetics/electromagnetic_data.rst

     \frac{H_S}{H_P} = \text{(Coupling Coefficients)} \cdot f(\alpha)

 where :math:`\alpha = \omega L / R`.
 A plot of :math:`f(\alpha)` provides
 considerable insight into electromagnetic data.
-Such plot is probably one of the most important plots in electromagnetic induction. :math:`f(\alpha)` is a complex number and has real and imaginary parts.
+Such a plot is probably one of the most important plots in electromagnetic induction. :math:`f(\alpha)` is a complex number and has real and imaginary parts.